Submitting information

 Long story short again: we make sure that this policyID cannot be used after the specific slot on the blockchain.

-To be fully transparent, the slot number is automatically sent with the metadata when you will receive the token.
+To be fully transparent, the slot number is automatically sent with the metadata when you receive the token.

-It's accessible in the following property of the metadata object: | mintedBeforeSlotNumber.
+It's accessible in the following property of the metadata object: mintedBeforeSlotNumber.

 How can I see my NFT content?

-On our platform we accept images, videos, and audio files up to 15mb.
+On our platform, we accept images, videos, and audio files up to 15mb.

-It means that your file will be permanently accessible, and almost impossible to delete.
+This means that your file will be permanently accessible, and almost impossible to delete.

 You will receive the IPFS hash of your file in the transaction metadata.

-If you want to visualize it you can use the official IPFS gateway
+If you want to visualize it, you can use the official IPFS gateway:

 Example: https://ipfs.io/ipfs/{{YOUR IPFS HASH}}

 You can also see your minted token or NFT on pool.pm.
-You will find the link in the confirmation message
+You will find the link in the confirmation message.

 Which file type are you accepting for NFT?

-On our platform we accept images, videos, and audio files up to 15mb.
+On our platform, we accept images, videos, and audio files up to 15mb.

-If you need something specific just contact us at contact@cardano-native-token.com
+If you need something specific, just contact us at contact@cardano-native-token.com

-I prefer to be honest and let you know that for the moment on my website, we don't provide solutions to create collections of NFT.
+I prefer to be honest and let you know that, for the moment on my website, we don't provide solutions to create collections of NFT.

 Each NFT minted comes with a different policy.